 No more paper or digital documents – remove the need to send sensitive documentation via mail, email or insecure sites.

 Above, we have highlighted some changes that will happen in the short to medium term.
-However, as the sophistication of Open Banking systems increases and as more banks, customers and companies embrace it, what more can we expect to see?
+However, as the sophistication of Open Banking systems increases and as more banks, clients and companies embrace it, what more can we expect to see?
 Improved and new products with better experiences and processes will come to the fore, and with it completely new services and business sectors.

-There is always risk in striking out in the wrong direction, but there is risk in doing nothing and both are more than offset by the potential rewards of greater value and happier customers.
+There is always risk in striking out in the wrong direction, but there is risk in doing nothing and both are more than offset by the potential rewards of greater value and happier clients.
 The international market for Open Banking is expanding, and with it the opportunities and potential value.

 Open Banking is here, the value is there, and the market is growing.
 How can you make the most of it?